RichardSCS/CVNPlusOne/README.md

 * Expected Input Parameters: title startTime endTime location
 * Expected Output: apptCode
 * Upon Success: HTTP 200 Status Code is returned along with appointment code in the response body
-* Upon Failure: HTTP 404 Status Code is returned along with "Appointment Exists :" and details of appointmentin the response body.
+* Upon Failure: HTTP 404 Status Code is returned along with "Appointment Exists :" and details of appointment in the response body.

+#### GET /updateApptTitle
+* Expected Input Parameters: apptCode apptTitle
+* Expected Output: "Appointment title successfully updated."
+* Upon Success: HTTP 200 Status Code is returned along with "Appointment title successfully updated." in the response body.
+* Upon Failure: HTTP 404 Status Code is returned along with "Appointment Not Found" in the response body.

+#### GET /updateApptLocation
+* Expected Input Parameters: apptCode apptLocation
+* Expected Output: "Appointment location successfully updated."
+* Upon Success: HTTP 200 Status Code is returned along with "Appointment location successfully updated." in the response body.
+* Upon Failure: HTTP 404 Status Code is returned along with "Appointment Not Found" in the response body.

+#### GET /updateApptTimes
+* Expected Input Parameters: apptCode startTime endTime
+* Expected Output: "Appointment time successfully updated."
+* Upon Success: HTTP 200 Status Code is returned along with "Appointment time successfully updated." in the response body.
+* Upon Failure: HTTP 404 Status Code is returned along with "Appointment Not Found" or HTTP 400 Status Code is returned along with "Failed to update appointment time." in the response body.

 ## Style Checking Report
 The cpplint tool was used to check the style of the code.